alfiephillips/alfiephillips/README.md

 - Python: Django, Flask, Pandas, BeautifulSoup, Selenium;
 - Visual Basic.

 I am currently studying how to use VueJs with NuxtJS!
-I'm also familiarizing myself with TailwindCSS.
+I'm also familiarizing myself with TailwindCSS and integrating NitroJS as a server engine.

 I'm also nearing 5 years of experience using backend technologies to construct various APIs such as [Oberen (GraphQL)](https://github.com/oberen-hq/oberen/tree/prod/oberen__api).
 ### Here are my details 👇